vibhanshu-mishra/tsd-mcp/README.md

 MCP (Model Context Protocol) is an open standard that lets AI assistants like Claude connect to external tools and data sources.
 This server acts as a bridge between Claude Desktop and Tekla Structural Designer 2025.
 It connects to TSD's Remoting API via a C# bridge process, giving Claude live read access to your open structural model.

-Unlike the RISA-3D MCP server which reads static `.tsm` files, this server connects to a running TSD instance — so it always reflects the current state of your model.

 ---

 ## What You Can Do